-CEQA: California Environmental Quality Act ☐ Statutory Exemptions.
-State code number: As the project would serve the same function with no greater student capacity on the same site, the project is exempt under § 15302.
+CEQA: California Environmental Quality Act Statutory Exemptions.
+State code number: The project involves the replacement of a trailer at the Roseville High School campus.
+As the project would serve the same function with no greater student capacity on the same site, the project is exempt under § 15302.
 See Attachment to Notice of Exemption for a review of the possible exceptions to the exemption under CEQA Guidelines section § 15300.2.
 The Attachment is available for review at the District Facilities Department, 2 Tiger Way, Building #2, Roseville, CA 95678.
 Reasons why project is exempt Scott Davis, Director, Facilities Development (916) 782-4707 ext.
-1213 Contact Person: Area Code/Telephone/Extension: If filed by applicant: Attach certified document of exemption findings Has a Notice of Exemption been filed by the public agency approving Date Received for Filing: 5/12/22 Signature: Juffan Title: Director, Facilities Development Filing: 5/12/22
+1213 Contact Person: Area Code/Telephone/Extension: If filed by applicant: Attach certified document of exemption findings Has a Notice of Exemption been filed by the public agency approving ☐ Yes ☐ No the project Date Received for Filing: 5/12/22 Signature: Julian Title: Director, Facilities Development